 I circulate looking at the lines they've drawn and then I give them mine.
 I now ask my students to explain my line in pairs, before initiating a class discussion.
 The main aim is to note where photosynthesis is occurring faster and slower than respiration, which I eventually mark on the graph like this:

 Depending on the curriculum and class, I may then use the same model to teach students about the limiting factors of photosynthesis.
 It's a great opportunity to consider how agriculturalists can manipulate the conditions in greenhouses to enhance the yields of their crops.
-If you want to learn more about teaching using stock and flow diagrams and variation theory check out my books.
+This is teaching with diagrams and dialogue; do you want to co-construct meaning without lecturing, slide decks, or leaving students to discover for themselves?
+Learn how and why in my books.
+Download the first chapters of each book here.